exasol/transformers-extension/doc/user_guide/user_guide.md

 _END_POS_ indicating the index of the ending character of the token, _WORD_ indicating the token, predicted _ENTITY_, and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
-In case of any error during model loading or prediction, these new columns are set to `null`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.
+In case of any error during model loading or prediction, these new columns are set to `null`, and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
 For example:

 | BUCKETFS_CONN | SUB_DIR | MODEL_NAME | TEXT_DATA | AGGREGATION_STRATEGY | START_POS | END_POS | WORD | ENTITY | SCORE | ERROR_MESSAGE |
 | ------------- | ------- | ---------- |-----------|----------------------|-----------|---------|------|--------|-------| ------------- |